vaishnavibhute/SmileyTask/README.md

 # SmileyTask
-It is a webpage created by using HTML &amp; CSS animation.
+It is a webpage created by using HTML & Internal CSS animation.